Celebrating National Tree Week! - Cedar Nursery - Plants and Outdoor Living

 Sorbus ‘Olympic Flame’, a lovely small to medium tree with cream flowers in the spring, bright green leaves during the summer, and brilliant reds and purples in the autumn.

 Has this given you a taste for getting planting?
-Buy any tree during National Tree week and receive 25% off!
-Just quote 'TREE25' when you checkout.
+Buy any tree during October and receive 15% off at the checkout.